jnunemaker/happymapper/README.txt

 == INSTALL:

+* add github to your sources if you haven't gem sources -a http://gems.github.com
+* sudo gem install jnunemaker-happymapper
-* sudo gem install happymapper
+* sudo gem install happymapper (when rubyforge approves and i release there)

 == TICKETS: